AlaaAttia-H/AlaaAttia-H/README.md

 ### Academic Background

 **M.Sc.
 Information Technology – University of Stuttgart**
-Currently pursuing advanced coursework in systems engineering and software-based technologies.
+Currently pursuing a Master's in Embedded Systems Engineering.

 **B.Sc.
 Mechatronics Engineering – German University in Cairo (GUC)**
 Graduated with honors.

 Bachelor Project:
 *Design, Control and Fabrication of a Self-Driving 6-Wheeled Rover for Hazardous Terrain*
-The project included mechanical design (SolidWorks), control implementation, circuit design, and hardware validation.
+The project included mechanical design, control implementation, circuit design, and hardware validation.

 ---